-- Introduction -- This policy establishes general guidelines for selecting external investment managers, monitoring investment manager effectiveness, identifying issues of concern, and for making decisions concerning investment manager retention.
+- Introduction - This policy establishes general guidelines for selecting external investment managers, monitoring investment manager effectiveness, identifying issues of concern, and for making decisions concerning investment manager retention.
+The external investment managers can be broadly grouped into public and private market investments.
+Public market investments are widely held, generally liquid in nature, most often traded on exchanges, and typically disclose certain financial information to the public on a regular basis.
+Private market investments are longer-term, often illiquid investment strategies that are privately held by a limited number of owners and investors.
 The University shall utilize an Investment Consultant for assistance with the application of this policy.
 This policy applies to the following investment pools:

 140.012 General Pool